rohitsindhu90/ng-if-loader/CONTRIBUTING.md

 This repo contains a `dev` directory to make it easier to test and debug changes made to the library.
 Currently, it just is used to test components but in the future I would like this to turn into interactive examples for the docs as well.

 ### Steps for Local Development
 * In the root folder run `npm start`.
 This will watch the `lib` folder for changes and then transpile any changes.
-Once transpiled, the changes will copied to the `dev` directory and replace the `ng-block-ui` dependency.
+Once transpiled, the changes will copied to the `dev` directory and replace the `ng-if-block-ui` dependency.
 * In a separate terminal run `npm start` in the `dev` directory.
 This will spin up a server with the dev app.
 Whenever changes are made to the `dev` or `lib` directory the server will reload.

 ## Git